Cook Eat Well

 Spiced Cranberry Sauce - Add a cinnamon stick and a few whole cloves to the sauce while cooking.
 Cut a strip of orange peel and poke the cloves through it so it will be easy to remove the whole spices once the sauce has cooked.

-The possibilities are endless for this 3-ingredient paleo cranberry sauce.
-However you make it, add fresh cranberry sauce to your paleo Thanksgiving menu.
+The possibilities are endless for this easy homemade cranberry sauce.
+However you make it, add fresh cranberry sauce to your Thanksgiving menu.
 (And if you have any leftovers, try this super-easy cranberry salad dressing.)

 Cranberry sauce